(Updated Dec. 30, 2015)

 When you quit Mars24, it saves the settings of the various controls to a preferences file.
 The next time you use the program, it will open that file and initialize the controls using the saved prefs.

-1. You can look up the coordinates of various features on Mars using the US Geological Survey's Gazetteer of Planetary Nomenclature's Mars page.
-Be sure to reference the version of the index which uses the same planetographic or planetocentric coordinates that you have chosen in the General Settings panel.
+1. You can look up the coordinates of various surface features on Mars using the US Geological Survey's Gazetteer of Planetary Nomenclature's Mars page.

-2. Following is a roster of lander missions and a few notes about each.
-All locations are in planetographic coordinates.
+2. Following is a roster of lander missions and a few notes about each:

 MER-B landing site coordinates were provided by R. Roncoli, and MSL coordinates by A. Vasavada, B. Semenov and J. Crisp.